endvidous/Car-Gallery-App/README.md

-# React + Vite Car Gallery App Progect
+# React + Vite Car Gallery App Project

 This app was made using react and jsx.
 It includes the most common routing method and pagination.
 It shows the implementation between pages, and data that are in the source folder itself.